juanpc2018/install-old-scsi-imacon-hasselblad-scanners-on-64-Bit-Windows/README.md

 To solve that problem:
 1. Reboot Windows in Advanced Mode to Disable Driver Signature Enforcement Requirement.

-Windows 8.1 procedure:
+Windows 8.1 procedure, similar for W10:
 PC Settings.
 Update & Recovery.
 Recovery.
 Advanced Startup.
+Rwboot Now.
 Option 7 or F7

-Device Manager,
+Then Windows will boot normally, in Device Manager,
-Select the SCSI device usually with a Yellow Triangle.
+Select the SCSI device usually with a Yellow Triangle, requires the SCSI scanner connected and Turned-ON.
+IF Using the Ratocsystems FireWire to SCSI.
+FireREX1 or FS1SX
+Bios 1.23 1.32 or 1.36
+can be used with FireWire800 9-pin to FireWire 400 6-pin cable / converter.
+Some computers have Firewire 4-pin to 6-pin untested.

+Ratoc SCSI converter must be configured to be Async, Not Sync 5MB-10MB-20MB-40MB.

+The Configurator Tool for PowerMac G4 works in OSX SnowLeopard 10.6.8 for intel with Rosetta PPC CPU emulator installed. also Ratoc has a Free version for WindowsXP 32-Bit, 64-Bit untested.

+There is an optional paid Config Tool $20usd. in the Japan Ratoc web store.
+English website store is broken,

+To purchase the optional driver + 1.36 FW. requires Website translator, Chrome or Yandex browser.
+Select Ground Shipping, and will automatically give a Download Link.

+The Optional paid config tool + Firmware 1.36 its designed for Windows Vista Only, does Not work in Windows8.1 64-Bit.
+Windows7 64-Bit untested, but probaly wont work.

+The 1.36 Firmware vs. Free 1.32 or 1.23 is the aditional support for Power Management Stand-By feature introduced in Vista.
+Older FW does Not have that, is Always ON.

-Install Driver from Select Disk, search .INF driver will ask what kind of Driver is... select Image Devices.
+Install Driver in Windows8.1 from Device Manager, Select Have a Disk, will ask what kind of Driver is... select Image Devices.
-Should be a Imacon or Hasselblad manufacturer, or choose disk... select proper Scanner from List.
+Should be a Imacon or Hasselblad manufacturer, but Not the Scanner, choose disk...
+Download this .inf file
+search x64.INF driver in your download folder select proper Scanner from List.
 Reboot,
 DONE.

 2. Set Windows in Test mode, to Allow Test Signed Driver. bcdedit /set testsigning on